Firestorm108/5W-Laser-Cutter/README.md

 A 5 Watt (output) diode laser engraver/cutter that can:

 <h4>Cut: </h4>
 * Thin Basswood/Plywood/Balsa
 * Cardboard
 * Black Acrylic
 * Felt
 * Foamboard
 * Leather

 <h4> Engrave: </h4>
   * Most types of wood
   * Soft Metals
   * Leather
   * Rubbers
   * Plastics

-A 5W diode laser cutter that gets as safe as it can be (with lasers of this power).
-It has robust features such as 0.9 degree steppers which allow further precision, and air assist on the laser head.
+It has many robust features, such as 0.9 stepper motors, laser head air assist, an opaque ventilated enclosure with a small laser-safe acrylic window, and a control box with lots of safety features!

 <h1>Laser Safety</h1>